 Are your staff certified in first aid and trained to deal with emergencies?

-Yes, we have two staff certified in First Aid treatment.
+Yes, we have always have certified staff in First Aid treatment on site.

 Where/how far away is the nearest hospital?